-We are seeking a Vice President of Development who is responsible for the strategic leadership and management of Chicago Children’s Museum’s fundraising programs for operations, capital, and endowment, including institutional and individual giving, special events, direct mail, e-philanthropy and donor stewardship.
-The VP Development will be expected to meet and grow Chicago Children’s Museum current contributed revenue, along with completing a campaign.
-This position will be directly responsible for cultivating and stewarding relationships with current and potential donors.
-The VP Development will report to the President/CEO and work with the Board of Directors, Auxiliary Board members, Metropolitan Board members, key volunteers, and museum staff to identify, cultivate, solicit and steward gifts in support of Chicago Children’s Museum.
-The VP Development hires and develops motivated, donor-focused staff who nurture relationships to grow contributed revenue.
+The Vice President of Development (VP Development) is responsible for the strategic leadership and management of Chicago Children’s Museum’s fundraising programs for operations, capital, and endowment, with specific focus on growing the individual giving area, including major gifts, special events, annual appeals and donor stewardship.
+The VP Development will be expected to meet and grow Chicago Children’s Museum current contributed revenue, along with current and future campaigns.
+The VP Development manages the Board of Directors, and works directly with members of the Board of Directors, Auxiliary Board, and Metropolitan Board, as well as key volunteers and staff to identify, cultivate, solicit and steward gifts to support Chicago Children’s Museum.
+This position will be directly responsible for cultivating and stewarding relationships with potential and current donors, as well as hiring and developing motivated, donor-focused staff who nurture relationships to grow contributed revenue.

-* Vice President of Institutional Giving and Development Operations (Deputy for Development department, member of Museum’s senior leadership team)
+Vice President of Institutional Giving and Development Operations* (Deputy for Development department, and member of Museum’s senior leadership team)

 Director of Institutional Giving